 The Pediatric Surgery team handled our daughter's very rare condition with concern for both her future and for her feelings.
 Their sensitivity (not to mention skill) still means a great deal to us.

 Some people think that surgeons who operate on adults are also experts in the surgical care of infants, children and teens.
 We don't agree.
 Growing bodies are different from adult bodies, and childhood diseases are not the same as adult diseases.
 Even the way kids react to surgery – from anesthesia to IV fluids – is different than adults.

 That's why we focus only on kids and why our surgeons are all board certified or eligible for board certification.

-Whether we're treating a 1-pound preemie or a 300-pound high school football player, our doctors are specially trained to treat children of every age and developmental stage.
+Whether we're treating a 1-pound preemie in our Level IV NICU or a 300-pound high school football player, our doctors are specially trained to treat children of every age and developmental stage.

 In fact, every member of our team – from our appointment schedulers to our pediatric nurses – is specially trained to work with children and their families, and our facilities and equipment reflect this kid-friendly, family-centered approach.

 We've found that some conditions that are commonly treated with surgery are actually better treated using other therapies that don’t include surgery.
 Even though we're a surgical team, we often use nonoperative methods to treat children.
 In fact, many of the children we see do not require surgery – more than 40% of our patients go home without needing to have an operation.